-In addition, logistics strategies should be top of mind for life sciences companies at the clinical phase, whether they choose to take on the process in-house or utilize a third-party logistics provider.
+In addition, logistics strategies should be top of mind for companies at the clinical phase, whether they choose to take on the process in-house or utilize a third-party logistics provider.
 The decision of what technologies to deploy and when should be informed by this manufacturing and supply chain strategy.

 Companies must remember that while technology is important, it is only a tool to support the people and processes required to run the business.
 Ultimately, a technology solution is only as good as the processes behind it.
 Determining the holistic automation strategy, along with executing on all of the potential automation tools and underlying process is imperative at this stage.

 During the approval phase, companies should be zeroing in on what their supply chains will look like and how to effectively meet forecast demand and define inventory needs.
 Additional concerns include determining pricing and channel strategies, implementing an effective revenue policy, complying with the Sunshine Act and deciding whether to hire a direct sales force or utilize a third party.